HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_pzn_content_resources.md

 ![Pzn_Offers_hrf](./images/Pzn_Offers_hrf_definitions.png)

 You have successfully created the Personalization content resource classes and content spot.
-In the next topic, you will learn how to [Code the JSP portlet.](./pzn_demo_finish_coding_portlet_jsp.md)
+In the next topic, you will learn how to [Creating the Personalization user resource classes and content spot.](./pzn_demo_create_pzn_user_resources.md)